jochasinga/referkit-node/README.md

 - 2-sided reward when a user signed up
 - Successful purchase with "coupon" code
-- Priority queue based on referrals
+- Invitation queue based on referrals

 ### Referral and Destination URLs